adrienunger/mws-restaurant-stage-1/README.md

-# Mobile Web Specialist Certification Course
+# Restaurant Review Web-App
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.

-### Specification
+This project is a web-app for reviewing restaurants and browsing through restaurant information as well as other peoples reviews.

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+I've converted a very simple static webpage with only the basic functionalities in place into a feature-rich, fully-fledged progressive web-app.
+The original project was barely usable on a desktop browser, much less so on a mobile device.
+It featured no offline / caching capabilities, was neither accessible nor responsive and the data was stored locally in the project.

-### What do I do from here?
+###Features

+- Fully responsive, mobile-ready design:
+    - Responsive images and art direction
+    - Design adapts to every viewport size
+    - Off-Canvas Pattern usage for small mobile Devices
+- Accesibility:
+    - Fulfills latest accessibility standards
+    - Screen-reader support
+    - Aria attributes
+- Progressive Web App / Offline Capabilities:
+    - ServiceWorker
+    - Caching of visited sites via Cache API
+- future-proof code:
+    - the code is written to conform with the latest JavaScript features and standards (ES6)
+    - maintains full compatibility with older browser via transpiling

+### How to test it?

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+Start a simple HTTP server in the folder to serve the files on your local computer over the network.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

-### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+- Python 2:
+        `python -m SimpleHTTPServer 8000`

+- Python 3:
+        `python3 -m http.server 8000`

+Visit the Site on `http://localhost:8000`